 And while the flavor of those floofy fronds is delicious to humans, other residents of the garden don’t feel so friendly toward their Italian neighbors.
 Fennel discourages the growth of other plants, especially peppers.
 Like walnut trees and several other invasive plants, fennel is allelopathic which means it releases chemicals into the soil that kills or limits the growth of any and all competition.

-I think of poor, friendless fennel as a lone wolf in the garden so give fennel a place by itself where it can grow tall, feed pollinators, and not inhibit the rest of your harvest.
+I think of the poor, friendless fennel plant as a lone wolf in the garden so give it a place by itself where it can grow tall, feed pollinators, and not inhibit the rest of your harvest.
 My favorite plan for fennel is to give it its own growing space right near the entrance of a house.
 The strong smell is pleasant for people but deters pests.
 The dried leaves are also a flea deterrent so throw a handful of fennel in the kennel (easy to remember) for happier dogs.

 Additionally, don’t plant fennel near dill.
 Though they’ll tolerate each other’s presence well enough, they’re close enough relatives to cross-pollinate and make saving seed for next year an issue.